playframework/play-slick/docs/manual/working/scalaGuide/main/sql/slick/PlaySlickMigrationGuide.md

 slick.db.execution.context
 ```

 The parameter `db.$dbName.maxQueriesPerRequest` was used to limit the number of tasks queued in the thread pool.
 In Slick 3 you can reach similar results by tuning the configuration parameters `numThreads` and `queueSize`.
-Read the Slick ScalaDoc for [Database.forConfig].
+Read the Slick ScalaDoc for [Database.forConfig] (make sure to expand the `forConfig` row in the doc).

 While the parameter `slick.db.execution.context` was used to name the thread pools created by Play Slick.
 In Slick 3, each thread pool is named using the Slick database configuration path, i.e., if in your **application.conf** you have provided a Slick configuration for the database named `default`, then Slick will create a thread pool named `default` for executing the database action on the default database.
 Note that the name used for the thread pool is not configurable.